-- 1. The General Exhibit rules for ALL categories apply. - For notebooks, display boards, and posters, no additional exhibit information is required; no manila envelope is needed for these exhibits. - 3.
-Exhibits in posters, notebooks and display boards may not be just a static project, but must contain substantial supporting educational materials in the form of posters, notebooks, or display boards, etc. - 4.
+- 1. The General Exhibit rules for ALL categories apply. - For notebooks, display boards, & posters, no additional exhibit information is required; no envelope is needed for these exhibits. - Exhibits in posters, notebooks and display boards may not be just a static project, but must contain substantial supporting educational materials in the form of posters, notebooks, or display boards, etc. - 4.
 Educational display boards, posters and notebooks should be creative and showcase details about the knowledge learned in the project during the current 4-H year.
 Value is placed on youth who can demonstrate how their skills have increased while completing the project.
 Each exhibit will be judged on uniqueness, creativity, neatness, accuracy of material, knowledge gained, and content.
 An exhibit judging score sheet will be available at www.kansasspacetech.com.
 For example, a rocket may have crashed and/or is highly damaged that can't be launched again may be made into an educational display or poster that tells a great story with many lessons learned. - 5.
-Follow copyright laws, citing all sources of information in a standard notation on the "4-H Educational Rocketry Exhibit Information
+Follow copyright laws, citing all sources of information in a standard notation on the "4-H Educational Rocketry Exhibit Information Form."

-- Form."
 Additional pages can be added inside the Information Packet and should be labeled "Citations."
 Sources of scientific information must be cited on the front of your exhibit, including all posters and educational display boards. - 6.
 Educational displays are not to exceed a standard commercial 3'x 4' trifold display board.
 No card board table exhibits will be allowed.
 Care should be taken to use durable materials that will withstand fair conditions. - 7.
 "Construction Kits" that are part of Educational displays must be contained in cases (tackle boxes, sealable containers, etc.) that may not be larger than 1' X 2' X 2' and must have a latch which securely keeps all components contained in the "Construction Kits".
-Other components are to adhere to appropriate dimensions as stated elsewhere. - 8.
-Educational Project notebooks must be organized in a 3-ring binder. - 9.
+Other components are to adhere to appropriate dimensions as stated elsewhere.

+- 8. Educational Project notebooks must be organized in a 3-ring binder. - 9.
 Educational posters must be no larger than a 20" X 30" poster board.
 Exhibitors are encouraged to laminate all posters and diagrams or cover them with clear plastic film.
 Any three-dimensional display exhibits may not be thicker than 1". - 10.
 Engines and igniters in rockets ARE NOT permitted with the exhibit and constitute an immediate disqualification.
 This is for safety reasons and includes both spent and live engines. - 11.
-Exhibitor's name, county or district, age, and year(s) in project must be tagged or labeled in a prominent location on the educational display, notebook, "Construction Kit," and/or poster. - 12.
+Exhibitor's name, county or district, age, and year(s) in project must be tagged or labeled in a prominent location on the notebook, and/or "Construction Kit".
+For education displays and/or posters, the exhibitor's name, county or district, age, and year(s) in the project just be tagged or labeled on the back of the exhibit.
+Failure to label an exhibit may result in one ribbon placing deduction. - 12.
 Exhibits should possess the following qualities (in no particular order): - a.
-A Central theme - b.
+A central theme - b.
 What you want others to learn - c.
 Be designed and constructed in a manner befitting the exhibit - d.
 Be something you are interested in - e.
-Be related to model or high power rocketry - f.
-And those characteristics described above.
+Be related to Computer Systems, Robotics, Rocketry, or Unmanned Aerial Systems - f.
+And those characteristics described above - 13.
+If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' discretion, will receive a participation ribbon.